LifeSec

 The crime of disbelief

 Do you believe in Zeus and Poseidon?
 Do you legitimately believe they're real and must be respected and feared?
 If not, you are a non-believer… just like the rest of us.
 There are many major religions and branches and we are all non-believers to one or the other… and that shouldn't be anyone's business or concern.
+But not everyone agrees.

-Trigger warning: violence
+Trigger warning: violence, death

 I was raised Christian, but learned early that there are "right kinds" and "wrong kinds".
 Catholics, Baptists, and others who claim to have the same beliefs, but will still argue and judge each other.
 It's one reason separation of church and state is so important – even if people could agree on the religion, there's just too much disagreement about details.